Twitter 'came up with a separate set of rules' for Trump

 TWITTER ADDS FACT-CHECK WARNING TO TRUMP TWEET

-The San Francisco-based company did not immediately respond to FOX Business’ request for comment.
+While the president's tweets are not in violation of Twitter's rules, the company is using the fact check to offer context to what it views as potentially misleading information.

+The posts were labeled to provide more information about mail-in ballots, a Twitter spokesperson told FOX Business.
+"This decision is in line with the approach we shared earlier this month."

-Trump suggested Wednesday he would move to prevent Twitter and other social-media platforms from silencing conservative voices, an action he has threatened before.
+Trump suggested Wednesday he would move to prevent Twitter and other social-media platforms from discriminating against conservative voices, an action he has threatened before.

 “Twitter has now shown that everything we have been saying about them (and their other compatriots) is correct,” the president tweeted.
 “Big action to follow.”